rorodata/lambdapool/README.md

 ## Features

 - CLI to create, list, update and delete functions
-- Support for specifying function layers, list layers used foreach functions
+- Support for specifying function layers and list the layers used for each functions
-- LambdaPool interface
+- `LambdaPool` interface (analogous to `ThreadPool` and `ProcessPool`)
-- LambdaExecutor Interface
+- `LambdaExecutor` Interface (analogous to `ThreadPoolExecutor` and `ProcessPoolExecutor`)

 ## Genesis

 The `algoshelf` stack of software needs a Task Queue to run data pipelines like forecast computation.
 The constituent tasks can be broken down into independent components which can be parallely scheduled.
-One way of doing this running the tasks on different machine cores using `multiprocessing`.
+One way of doing this is running the tasks on different machine cores using `multiprocessing`.
 But, this is not very scalable and leads to wastage of compute resources as the resources lie idle for most periods of time.
+Using multiple machines also adds operational complexity to the codebase.

 A better way to tackle the problem is to use serverless technology as a backend for running the computation.
 There are various serverless options in market pushed by the major cloud providers, for example, Amazon Web Services Lambda by Amazon and Google Cloud functions by Google.
 Serverless abstracts away the underlying compute resources.
 The users don't need to think about spawning infrastructure, scaling them up during high resource usage and scaling them back down when idle.
-The idea is to make running the compute workloads `virtually infinitely scalable` (subject to AWS limitations).
+The idea is to enable running the compute workloads `near-infinitely scalable`, subject to AWS limitations.

 ## Installation

-`lambdapool` can be installed by installing the tarball from [here](https://lambdapool-releases.s3.amazonaws.com/lambdapool-0.9.7.tar.gz)
+`lambdapool` can be installed from the tarball available [here](https://lambdapool-releases.s3.amazonaws.com/lambdapool-0.9.7.tar.gz)

 ```bash
 $ pip install --user https://lambdapool-releases.s3.amazonaws.com/lambdapool-0.9.7.tar.gz